thacherhussain/macosx-dev-setup/README.md

 Before we dive in to modifications, open the AppStore application and check if you have any updates -- unless you are sure you don't need them, just accept all updates.
 This may take some time to download and install, but it is important to be starting with the most up to date operating system and tools.

+### Xcode
-If you don't have it installed already, search for and install Xcode.
+From the AppStore, search for and install Xcode.

 When you're done, if it's not already required, reboot your computer.